blinxjs/blinx-docs/principles.md

 # Principles of Blinx

-####

-To create any application with blinx, there are some basic principles.
+To create any application with Blinx, there are some basic principles.
 These principles allow us to easily create highly extensible, manageable applications without any hassle.

 #### Make your application modular